ahmedcodein/tictactoe/README.md

 - What is the preliminary layout of the website?
 - What is the preliminary structure of the HTML page?
-- What is the preliminary naming used for HTML elements IDs and Classes?
+- What is the preliminary naming used for HTML elements' IDs and Classes?

 ##### 2.4.1.1 Preliminary layout of the website